 By eliminating or delaying the development of caries, the general dentist has the opportunity to retain the patient in the practice without the stress of providing extensive restorative procedures to a young child incapable of cooperation.
 The practice has the opportunity to retain the patient in the practice from infancy into adulthood, providing preventive services such as sealants, cosmetic dentistry, bleaching, and orthodontics.
 Should the patient remain in the community after reaching adulthood, the general dentist has the opportunity of treating the patient’s children.

-By learning and using some very simple behavioral management techniques to make dental treatment for the youngest patient a pleasant experience, the dentist can take positive steps to provide the child patient a lifetime of optimum oral health and at the same time create an additional profit center for the practice.
+By learning and using some very simple behavioral guidance techniques to make dental treatment for the youngest patient a pleasant experience, the dentist can take positive steps to provide the child patient a lifetime of optimum oral health and at the same time create an additional profit center for the practice.
 The objective of this course is to teach some basic management skills to the dental staff that makes pediatric dentistry pleasant for both the patient and staff and profitable for the practice.